tiyd-fee-2016-02/lessons/week-2/intro-to-js.md

 ## Intro to JavaScript

+### Whitespace

+In JavaScript, whitespace usually doesn't hold meaning.
+That means you _usually_ don't have to worry about whitespace _except for formatting for clarity_.
+However, whitespace is significant in situations such as:

+``javascript
+var instructor = "Kelly";
+``

+The whitespace between `var` and `instructor` must be present.
+However, all the other whitespaces were included for clarity.

+### Comments

+Like CSS and HTML, you can and _should_ use comments to clarify your code.
+The best way to comment in JavaScript is to use ``//``.

+``javascript
+// comment that code!
+``

 ### Number

 In javascript, there is only one type of number, which is double precision floating-point or binary floating point.